Spinach, Red Lentil and Roasted Squash Dhansak

 Method

-2. Place the butternut on a baking tray, drizzle with half of the oil and season with salt and black pepper.
-Roast for 20-25 minutes until soft and charred on the edges, turning half way through.
+- Place the butternut on a baking tray, drizzle with half of the oil, season with salt and black pepper and roast for 20-25 minutes until soft and charred on the edges, turning half way through.

-4. Meanwhile to prepare the curry paste, peel and roughly chop the onion.
-Peel and grate the garlic and ginger and transfer to a small food processor with the onion.
+- To prepare the curry paste, add the garlic, onion and ginger to a small food processor.
 Add the dry spices along with the remaining oil and 2 tbsp water.
 Whizz together until the mixture resembles a paste.

 Nutrition per serving